imchipwood/dumbpad/README.md

 ## Notes

-- No case is available but one is in the works.
-If not using a case, it is recommended that you place some adhesive rubber feet on the bottom to reduce strain on the PCB.
 - In particular, clickable rotary encoders take significantly more force to click than a keyboard switch, so place a rubber foot directly under or at least near any encoders

 ## Making the PCB